What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 - Neurodegenerative disease such as Alzheimer and Parkinson Disease

-What can be done to reduce or avoid chronic Inflammation?
+How to reduce or avoid chronic Inflammation

 Chronic Inflammation is so damaging to your health that it’s vitally important that you take steps to either eliminate it from your body, or prevent it happening in the first place.